-Between 2010 and 2011 there was a 5 percent increase in locates requests.
-Reported damage costs to underground facilities caused by excavation was also down by 15 percent compared to 2010, with incidents reported also down by 28 percent.
+Between 2010 and 2011 there was a 5% increase in locate requests.
+Reported damage costs to underground facilities caused by excavation was also down by 15% compared to 2010, with incidents reported also down by 28%.
 "This is a significant compliment to the one-call system and excavators using the system," according to MUCC.
 The information is based on reports provided by five companies.